turingschool/career-development-curriculum-site/module_four/index.md

   * Any other questions or concerns

 ### Deliverables & Due Dates
-**Deliverable #1:** Update and complete your branding materials by end of Week 5:

-* Targeted Resume
+**Deliverable #1:** Complete your Terminal portfolio.
+To complete this deliverable:

+  * Follow [these directions](/resources/terminal_directions) to update and submit your portfolio.
+  * Upload your polished and targeted resume
-* LinkedIn optimized for job searching
+  * Include the link to your LinkedIn that is updated and optimized for the job search
-* Terminal portfolio reviewed and published (note: you must request review on your Terminal portfolio and then a member of the Career Dev team will review it and publish it; it isn't fully complete until we publish it)
+  * **Due date #1: Friday of Week 4.** Mkae sure to "request review" by this date.
+Your Career Specialists will review all portfolios and send follow-up on anything to be completed before it can be published.
+Note: you must select "request review" on your Terminal portfolio and then a member of the Career Dev team will review it and publish it; it isn't fully complete until we publish it
+  * **Final due date: EOD Friday of Week 5.** All updates to the portfolio must be made by this time to fulfill this deliverable

-**Deliverable #2:** Complete this [self-evaluation survey](https://airtable.com/shrsS9pDedt4Jvnkd) by the end of week 5.
+**Deliverable #2:** Complete this [self-evaluation survey](https://airtable.com/shrsS9pDedt4Jvnkd) by the **EOD Friday of Week 5.**

 ### Weekly Discussion Guidelines & Prompts
 Every Wednesday afternoon, you'll meet with other students to discuss and collaborate on your professional development.
 Read through the overview on the [Homeroom Groups page](/student_discussion_groups/index) to understand what this will look like.
 Homeroom groups are with your cohort only and happen in Weeks 1-5 while Mix It Up groups are groups that are mixed across the entire student body and happen in Weeks 2 and 4.